hashicorp/terraform/website/docs/configuration/modules.html.md

 If a module contains proxy configuration blocks, the calling module block must be have the corresponding providers passed to the `providers` argument.
-If you attempt to use `count` or `for_each` with a module that does not satify this requirement, you will see an error:
+If you attempt to use `count` or `for_each` with a module that does not satisfy this requirement, you will see an error:

 ```
 Error: Module does not support count